The Danish Constituent Assembly

-The Danish Constituent Assembly (Danish.
-Den Grundlovsgivende Rigsforsamling) is a monumental oil painting by Constantin Hansen depicting the Danish Constituent Assembly's first meeting on 23 October 1848 at Christiansborg Palace in Copenhagen, Denmark.
+The Danish Constituent Assembly (Den Grundlovsgivende Rigsforsamling) is a monumental oil painting by Constantin Hansen depicting the Danish Constituent Assembly's first meeting on 23 October 1848 at Christiansborg Palace in Copenhagen, Denmark.
 The painting was commissioned by merchant and National Liberal politician Afred Hage in 1860 and later donated by his widow to the Museum of National History at Frederiksborg Castle in Hillerød where it is now on display.

 History

 Alfred Hage's homes in Copenhagen and in Stokkerup on the Øresund coast were frequented by writers, artists, politicians and actors.
 Hage's brother, Hother Hage, himself a politician, introduced him to other National Liberal leaders.
 Hage made his homes available to political salons and hosted confidential meetings between leading politicians of the time.
 His niece, Annette Marie Bolette Puggaard, was from 1844 married to Orla Lehmann who was one of the principal writers of the constitution in 1848–49.
 It was Lehmann who first presented Hage with the idea of commissioning the painting of the founding fathers at Christiansborg Palace.
 Hage commissioned the painting from Constantin Hansen in 1860.
 Hansen had previously painted several portraits of Hage and his family.